 Since entering the 120 mile zone around Mururoa, the French nuclear testing ground, the New Zealand ship OTAGO has been under periodic surveillance.

-Since entering the 120 mile zone around Mururoa, the French nuclear testing ground, the New Zealand ship OTAGO has been under periodic surveillance.
+Background: Since entering the 120 mile zone around Mururoa, the French nuclear testing ground, the New Zealand ship OTAGO has been under periodic surveillance.
 French planes have been 'buzzing' the Otago and a minesweeper moved in during a heavy rainstorm to identify the New Zealand vessel.

 A French long-range maritime r???
 NEPTONE aircraft made ??? low passes over the frigate.
 At one stage, the pilot of the plane could be clearly seen.
 A large camera, presumably taking pictures of the OTAGO, was also evident.